 In the third year you have the opportunity to apply your learning on a paid work placement at a building organisation or professional practice.
 We have long-standing relationships with leading companies including BAM Construct UK, Bramall Construction Ltd, Balfour Beatty Construction, Frank Haslam Milan Building Consultants, E C Harris Built Asset Consultancy, Transport for London and Faithful+Gould.

 The placement year usually contributes 200 days towards a graduate's professional experience requirement for the Royal Institution of Chartered Surveyors Assessment of Professional Competence.

 You are invited to go on field trips in your first and second year.
 During your first year you go on a residential field trip, usually staying in a city centre hotel.
 In year two you have the option of visiting a European city to carry out activities linked to your studies.
-You may also be able to study abroad with the possibility of funding as part of the Erasmus programme (subject to the UK’s continued participation in the Erasmus programme following the Brexit transition period).
+You may also be able to study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing Scheme.

 Our teaching team includes experienced academics and quantity surveying lecturers who have worked within local government, private practice and in construction companies.
 To ensure you get the latest industry perspectives, we have visiting lecturers from consultancy companies and large contractors to speak on key aspects of current professional practice.

 This course prepares you for a career in

 - professional practices

 - government agencies